 Adult Atlantic menhaden undergo extensive seasonal migrations north and south along the US East coast (ASMFC 2004a).
 Roithmayr (1963) found evidence of this migratory behavior based on the decrease in the number of purse-seine sets north of Cape Cod in September.
 Also, Reintjes (1969) reported the disappearance of fish in October north of Chesapeake Bay and their appearance off the coast of North Carolina in November.
-Nicholson (1971b) examined latitudinal differences in length-frequency distributions of individual age groups at different times of year and described a cyclic north-south movement with the largest and oldest fish proceeding farthest north such that the population stratifies itself by age and size along the coast during summer.
-A study of length frequencies at the time of first annulus formation on scales (Nicholson 1972) supported the concept of a north-south migratory movement and also indicated that a great deal of mixing of fish from all areas occurs off the North Carolina coast before fish move northward in spring.
+Nicholson (1971b) examined latitudinal differences in length-frequency distributions of individual age groups at different times of year and described a cyclic north-south movement with the largest and oldest fish proceeding farthest north such that the population stratifies itself by age and size along the coast (Nicholson 1972) supported the concept of a north-south migratory movement and also indicated that a great deal of mixing of fish from all areas occurs off the North Carolina coast before fish move northward in spring.